ElishaP99/qa-cucumber-typescript/README.md

 - npm
 - Git
 - GitHub
-- Visual Studio Code

 ## Project Structure

 qa-cucumber-typescript/
-├── src/
-│   ├── features/
+├── features/
-│   │   └── login.feature
+│   └── login.feature
-│   └── step-definitions/
+├── step-definitions/
 │   └── login.steps.ts
 ├── .gitignore
 ├── cucumber.js
 ├── package.json
 ├── package-lock.json
+├── README.md
 └── tsconfig.json

-## Current Test Coverage
+## Test Coverage

 ### Login

-The current framework contains a basic successful login scenario demonstrating:
+Current scenarios cover the basic login flow using:

-- Gherkin feature definition
+- Gherkin feature files
-- Cucumber scenario
+- Cucumber scenarios
 - TypeScript step definitions

-## Running the Tests
+Additional positive and negative scenarios will be added as the framework develops.

+## Getting Started

+### Prerequisites

+The following are required to run the project:

+- Node.js
+- npm

+### Installation

-Install the project dependencies:
+Clone the repository and install the project dependencies:

 npm install

+### Running the Tests

-Run the Cucumber test suite:
+Run the Cucumber test suite using:

 npx cucumber-js

-## Development Roadmap
+## Development

-The framework will be expanded to include:
+The framework is currently being developed and will be expanded to demonstrate additional automation and framework design techniques.

+Planned areas include:

-- Additional login scenarios
+- Additional test scenarios
-- Negative test cases
+- Negative testing
 - Page Object Model
-- Test hooks
+- Hooks
 - Test data management
 - Test reporting
-- GitHub Actions
+- Continuous Integration with GitHub Actions
-- Additional feature coverage

-## Portfolio
+## About

-This repository is part of my QA Automation portfolio and documents my development of automated testing skills using TypeScript and Cucumber.
+This repository forms part of my QA automation portfolio and documents my development of automated testing skills using TypeScript and Cucumber.